tucca-cellag/.github/profile/README.md

 ## Hi there 👋

-We're the Bioinformatics Team at the Tufts Center for Cellular Agriculture
+We're the Bioinformatics Team at the Tufts University Center for Cellular Agriculture